eitanlees/questions/README.md

-# questions
+# Questions

-A public place for me to post quesitons
+A public place for me to post quesitons.

+If you know the answers please contribute!